 What people don’t realize is that Panama is truly international, it has parties conducting business with people from all around the world.
 What is legal in this jurisdiction, might not be legal in other jurisdictions.
 All countries have different tax codes suited for their major industries, but not designed with a specific purpose of facilitating criminal businesses.”

 Thanks for taking the time to read my article.
 As I mentioned, in Panama I threw a dart at the world map (see the throw here) and I hit Indonesia!
 I just went there and had an amazing time – see the Travel by Dart: Indonesia episode HERE.
-If you want to see my next destination feel free to subscribe to my newsletter using the form on this page or follow on the social media channels.
+If you want to see my next destinations feel free to subscribe to my newsletter using the form on this page or follow on the social media channels.

 Meanwhile, you can travel with me!
 I am going to the following destinations within the next 12 months, so why don’t you join me – click on the links if you’re interested:

 To every single country of the ones mentioned above, I will go with an exclusive group of only 10 people (selected applicants only).
 I call it The Spark Experience.
 It’s for those people who work hard enough and rarely treat themselves, is for those who don’t want to have regrets, is for those who want to do something they’ve never done before.
 Is that you?